Project-Herophilus/DataSynthesis/DataTier-APIs/Quarkus-APIs/README.md

 http://localhost:8080/openapi.
 Launch SwaggerUI from http://localhost:8080/swagger.
 There you can directly try out all available APIs to generate and retrieve synthetic data.

 Before the APIs can properly function you need to preload Platform, ReferenceData, DataExisting tables.
 See [DataTier-DataLoad](https://github.com/RedHat-Healthcare/DataSynthesis/blob/master/DataTier/DataTier-DataLoad.md) Readme for more details.
-You can optional preload DataGenerated tables, or use API post methods to add more to DataGenerated tables.
+You can optionally preload DataGenerated tables, or use API post methods to add more to DataGenerated tables.

 #### DataGenerated tables
 You can retrieve (GET) or add (POST) arbitrary number of records from/to DataGenerated tables
+* account-numbers
 * addresses
-* area-codes (existing data, no POST)
+* bank-accounts
+* credit-cards
 * dates-of-birth
+* drivers-license-numbers
 * employer-identification-numbers
-* first-names with gender
-* last-names
 * phone-numbers
 * social-security-numbers
-* zip-codes (existing data, no POST)
+* user-identities

 The following DataGenerated tables depend on regular expression patterns identified by `dataGenTypeId` to populate their entities:
 * account-numbers